 It was more than just the unsuccessful collaboration of Philips and MCA that revealed the writing on the wall for LaserDisc.

-Not only were the discs themselves as large as vinyl records, but they also weighed more than half a pound compare this to a DVD, which weighs about half an ounce.
+Not only were the discs themselves as large as vinyl records, but they also weighed more than half a pound compared to a DVD, which weighs about half an ounce.
 This was perhaps the earliest sign for consumers that LaserDiscs might not be the most practical thing to have around the house.

 Beyond this, they were remarkably expensive for home media in comparison to a VHS or a DVD.
 Your average LaserDisc would run you close to a hundred dollars (which, by today’s standards, is close to $350 when adjusted for inflation).
 Players were even more expensive.
 And, due to the weight of LaserDiscs, players were loud, too.
 The force it took to spin the disc made a kind of whirring noise that can be quite distracting for some viewers.